eslint/eslint/docs/developer-guide/working-with-custom-formatters.md

 ## Packaging the Custom Formatter

 Custom formatters can also be distributed through npm packages.
 To do so, create an npm package with a name in the format of `eslint-formatter-*`, where `*` is the name of your formatter (such as `eslint-formatter-awesome`).
-Projects should then install the package and can use the custom formatter with the `-f` (or `--formatter`) flag like this:
+Projects should then install the package and can use the custom formatter with the `-f` (or `--format`) flag like this:

 ```bash
 eslint -f awesome src/